Travel Regulations, MLI COVID-19 Policy & the COVID-19 Status in Los Angeles

 Q7.
 How is your school managing in-person classes during the pandemic?

-Class sizes are restricted, masked are required, social distancing is practiced, and temperature is checked daily.
+Class sizes are restricted, masks are required, social distancing is practiced, and temperature is checked daily.

 Q8.
 What programs do you offer?